JoshBergman/qbt2-backend/README.md

 ## ❔ About

 A backend for the app QBT2 (Quick Budget Tool v2) that manages users, their expense data, passwords, session ID, and more.
-To ensure safety and security of user data, SHA-256 ecnryption is applied to all sensitive data not actively being compared against.
+To ensure safety and security of user data, SHA-256 ecncryption is applied to all sensitive data not actively being compared against.
 Feel free to browse!

 ---